scylladb/scylladb/docs/dev/service_levels.md

 The table column names meanings are:
 *service_level* - the name of the service level.
-*timeout* - timeout for operations performed by users under this service level *workload_type* - type of workload declared for this service level (unspecified, interactive or batch)
+*timeout* - timeout for operations performed by users under this service level *workload_type* - type of workload declared for this service level (NULL, interactive or batch)

 ```
 select * from system_distributed.service_levels ;